 Department of Architecture Graduate Programs

-The Department of Architecture prepares students to become leaders in addressing climate change, social inequity, and rapid technological innovation.
-Consistently ranked in the top programs for sustainable design, the Department of Architecture offers fully accredited professional degree programs that support collaborative, integrative design thinking needed for the most pressing environmental challenges.
-Students can work directly with clients and grapple with the complexity of real locations in designing new buildings and revitalizing existing spaces to be uplifting, healthy, and green.
+The Department of Architecture prepares students to lead in a world shaped by climate change, social inequity, and rapid technological transformation.
+Recognized among the nation’s top programs for sustainable design, the department offers fully accredited professional degree programs that emphasize collaborative, integrative design thinking to address today’s most urgent environmental challenges.

-Master of Architecture II and MS in Architecture candidates can initiate and complete required coursework in Portland in order to earn a degree.
-Master of Architecture I candidates must initiate coursework in Eugene.
-Once candidates have completed the necessary prerequisites, they are eligible to continue on to Portland to complete degree requirements.
+Note: Students in the Master of Architecture II and Master of Science in Architecture programs may begin and complete all required coursework in Portland to earn their degrees.
+Master of Architecture Track I students must begin their coursework in Eugene.
+After completing the required prerequisites, they may transition to Portland to finish their degree requirements.

 Alumni Spotlight